 These are our finished reproductions of the original Cuban tiles.
 Our cleints said they looked too new.
 We told them that the originals had 80 years of weather, wear and tear.
 We could try to help them do a faux aging treatment but it is very likely that this is what their tiles originally looked like.

-The Central Learning Center campus will also feature a new public park along Wilshire Boulevard honoring Robert F. Kennedy who was shot and killed at the Ambassador Hotel originally on this site.
+The Central Learning Center campus will also feature a new public park along Wilshire Boulevard honoring Robert F. Kennedy who was tragically assassinated at the Ambassador Hotel originally on this site.